Custom Templates

 Layer 1: Base template selection

-• Four built-in templates are available — preview each before customizing.
+- Two built-in templates are available — Earthy Modern and Official Invoice.
+Preview each before customizing.

 Layer 2: Brand adaptation